 The presence of salts significantly impact the condition and appearance of the building fabric.
 The effect of salts is largely unknown to many builders or building professionals.
 Due to their importance, during the past few years a lot of research went into this field, however due to the complexity of the subject, many aspects of salts migration are still poorly understood.

 Salts are one of the primary causes behind the irreversible breakdown of the building fabric.
-This occurs because salts are:
+Why are salts such a big problem?
+Because they affect the building on an ongoing basis, regardless if the weather is dry or wet.

 Crumbling, spalling, flaking, cracking or peeling of the building fabric is largely related to the crystallization of salts.